dgerabagi/data-curation-environment/flattened_repo.md

 1.  **Backend Listener (`extension.ts`):**
     *   Utilize the `vscode.window.onDidChangeActiveTextEditor` event listener in the `activate` function.
     *   This event provides the `TextEditor` object, from which `editor.document.uri.fsPath` can be extracted.
-    *   When the event fires and an editor is present, the backend will send an IPC message to the webview containing the active file's path.
+    *   When the event fires and an editor is present, the backend will normalize the file path (to use forward slashes) and send an IPC message to the webview containing the active file's path.

 2.  **IPC Channel:**
-    *   A new `ServerToClientChannel` will be created: `SetActiveFile`.
+    *   The existing `ServerToClientChannel.SetActiveFile` will be used.
-    *   Its `ChannelBody` in `channels.type.ts` will be `{ path: string }`.
+    *   Its `ChannelBody` in `channels.type.ts` is `{ path: string }`.

 3.  **Frontend Message Handler (`view.tsx`):**
     *   The main `App` component will listen for the `SetActiveFile` message from the backend.
     *   Upon receiving the message, it will update its `activeFile` state with the new path.
-This state will be passed down to the `FileTree` component.
+This state will be passed down to the `TreeView` component via `FileTree`.

-4.  **Frontend View Logic (`FileTree.tsx`):**
+4.  **Frontend View Logic (`TreeView.tsx`):**
-    *   A new `useEffect` hook will be added to the `FileTree` component that triggers whenever the `activeFile` prop changes.
+    *   A new `useEffect` hook will be added to the `TreeView` component that triggers whenever the `activeFile` prop changes.
     *   This effect will be responsible for "revealing" the file:
         *   **Expand Parents:** It will calculate all parent directory paths of the `activeFile`.
 This can be done by repeatedly taking the substring of the path before the last file separator (`/`).
 These parent paths will be added to the `expandedNodes` state.
         *   **Scroll Into View:** To physically scroll the element, a `Map` of `ref`s will be maintained for each rendered file/folder node.
 After expanding the parents, the `scrollIntoView()` method will be called on the ref corresponding to the `activeFile`.
+A short `setTimeout` will be used to ensure the DOM has updated with the expanded nodes before scrolling.
 </file>

 <file path="src/Artifacts/A189.
 Number Formatting Reference Guide.md">